fairwaves/umtrx-schematics/README.md

   - Pick Place - pick and place files for manufacturing
   - pictures - 3D model pictures and photos

-Note: PCB layout will be published here when we start selling UmTRX boards.
+Note: PCB layout for new UmTRX versions are published when we start selling this version.
 Prior to that it's available per request to our partners.

 License
 -------